 Is this me?

-If you think in extremes, with no grey areas or middle ground, either like someone or hate them, exercise seven times a week or not at all, then you are very likely an ‘all-or-nothing’ thinker.
+If you think in extremes, with no grey areas or middle ground, either like someone or hate them, exercise seven times a week or not at all, then you are very likely an ‘all-or-nothing thinker.
 Once you start listening you will find yourself saying words like “always”, “never” and “totally”.
-Example could be: “My boss never listens to me” or “I always get stuck in traffic.
+An example could be: “My boss never listens to me” or “I always get stuck in traffic.
 [Tweet “Do you find yourself saying words like “always”, “never” and “totally”?
 Who, me?
 Never!”]

 So what is the problem?

 If you are working in a profession where perfectionism is crucial, like for an accountant, then this kind of thinking is an advantage.
 If however, you are not able to give yourself a break, you will most likely magnify the stressors in your life and make them seem bigger than they are.
 This can lead to overwhelm and stress-related illnesses such as high blood pressure etc.

 Seeing shades of grey

 Sometimes it makes sense to focus on seeing the ‘in-between’.
 For example in relationships, when one partner disappoints the other or has an affair, it is an advantage to look at the situation with more shades than just black and white.